-Students can choose from a variety of undergraduate and postgraduate degrees across a range of disciplines such as arts humanities; engineering; sciences including computer, mathematical, social and health sciences; and professions such as architecture, business, economics, education and law.
+Students can choose from a variety of undergraduate and postgraduate degrees across a range of disciplines such as arts; engineering; sciences including computer, mathematical, social and health sciences; and professions such as architecture, business, economics, education and law.

 The primary campus, located in the heart of the capital city, Adelaide, is surrounded by the state’s art gallery, museum and library, and is walking distance from the central business district, shops, cafes, parklands, botanic gardens and Adelaide Oval.